Trudge-CNK/personal-goals/daily-thoughts/2020_daily-thoughts.md

 **12/12/2020**
 ---
 Not a whole bunch to say.
 I ended up not being able to make a solid transition between work and home (possiby because I wanted to watch the puppy?).
 Without a smooth transition, I just ended up not really accomplishing anything.

 **12/13/2020**
 ---
+Using task based 1:1 work:play ratios worked pretty well, but I have to be watching that I don't overextend in play so I had to make a list of what counted as a work session vs a play session.
+I also ended up adding a rule that I should always have an alarm for naps since I took a nap that wasted a good chunk of the afternoon.
+I was able to keep to pretty much all my smaller todos, but the lost time from the nap killed any chances at larger projects.

+**12/14/2020**
+---